whimsy-lang/whim-z/README.md

 * binary, octal, hex
 * `_` in number literals
 * native types
+* check the rest of `.class` in the vm and replace with `treatAsClass`
 * allow `is` on native types
-  * or more generally, have a `type` property on all Values, with full support (except inheritance?)
+  * or more generally, have a `type` property on all Values, with full support except inheritance?
 * strings as class keys
 * operator overloading on classes
 * sets